Best Waterfalls Around Bend That Are Worth Seeing

 Cline Falls

 Just 30 minutes outside of Bend driving north on Highway 20 to Cline Falls Road, the Cline Falls State Scenic Viewpoint offers visitors and travelers a picnic area with a view of the Deschutes River.
-A pass will be needed to park at the picnic area, and be sure to note the areas where dogs are required to be on leash.
+Be sure to note the areas where dogs are required to be on leash.
 From the park, an easy and relatively flat hike follows the river for about a half-mile before approaching Cline Falls.
 The falls are subtle as they drop 20 feet into the Deschutes, but their distinctive layered structure does not go unnoticed.
 Surrounded by sagebrush and dry desert views, the scenery is worth traveling downstream for.

 Dillon Falls

 One after the other, waterfalls tumble down the Deschutes River.
-Dillon Falls is located just outside of Bend off Cascade Lakes Highway.
+The entrance to Dillon Falls is located near Sunriver.
 Signs will direct visitors to the trailhead where they will be met with a short half-mile hike on the Deschutes River Trail to view the falls.
 A pass is required at the trailhead before starting the journey to the waterfall.
 The falls themselves drop at most 15 feet at one time, however the long, rocky shore beneath the water results in Dillon Falls cascading into the Deschutes in continuous rapids.
 Dogs are welcome to also enjoy the hike but must be leashed on the Deschutes River Trail from May 15 to September 15.

 Benham Falls

 Up the trail–or the road–from Dillon Falls, Benham Falls drops 25 feet over a series of rapids into the Deschutes.
-To view the falls, hikers have a choice to start at either the West or East Trailhead entrances to Benham Falls located off Forest Road 41 and Cascade Lakes Highway.
+To view the falls, hikers have a choice to start at either the West or East Trailhead entrances to Benham Falls located near Sunriver.
 During the short, easy trek from either direction, hikers will experience the surroundings of many familiar Central Oregon flora including towering ponderosa pine and miles of sagebrush.
 Since Benham Falls is located on the Deschutes River Trail, the same leash restrictions and requirement for recreation passes as Dillon Falls apply at the trailhead.

 Paulina Creek Falls